-Regulation (EU) No 995/2010 of the European Parliament and of the Council of 20 October 2010 laying down the obligations of operators who place timber and timber products on the market – also known as the (Illegal) Timber Regulation counters the trade in illegally harvested timber and timber products through three key obligations:
+Regulation (EU) No 995/2010 of the European Parliament and of the Council of 20 October 2010 laying down the obligations of operators who place timber and timber products on the market – also known as the EU Timber Regulation or EUTR counters the trade in illegally harvested timber and timber products through three key obligations:

-Once on the market, the timber and timber products may be sold on and/or transformed before they reach the final consumer.
-To facilitate the traceability of timber products economic operators in this part of the supply chain (referred to as traders in the regulation) have an obligation to
+Once on the market, the timber and timber products may be sold and/or transformed before they reach the final consumer.
+To facilitate the traceability of timber products, economic operators in this part of the supply chain (referred to as traders in the regulation) have an obligation to

 The core of the 'due diligence' notion is that operators undertake a risk management exercise so as to minimise the risk of placing illegally harvested timber, or timber products containing illegally harvested timber, on the EU market.

 The three key elements of the "due diligence system" are:

 The Regulation covers a broad range of timber products including solid wood products, flooring, plywood, pulp and paper.
 Not included are recycled products, as well as printed papers such as books, magazines and newspapers.
 The product scope can be amended if necessary.

 The Regulation applies to both imported and domestically produced timber and timber products.

 The Regulation is legally binding on all 27 EU Member States, which are responsible for laying down effective, proportionate and dissuasive penalties and for enforcing the Regulation.